django/asgiref/specs/lifespan.rst

 Shutdown Notice - ``receive`` event
-''''''''''''''''''''''''''''''''
+'''''''''''''''''''''''''''''''''''

 Sent to the application immediately before the server stops accepting new connections and starts shutting down.
-Useful for signaling long-running or looping connections to terminate.
+Useful for signaling long-running or looping connections, like those using Server-Sent Events, to terminate.

 Keys: